zetxtech/deleted_rdkix-pypi_1730340252/README.md

 # 🔥 RDKit Python Wheels

+This is a fork of the rdkit pypi package, renamed to rdkix for enabling multiple rdkit versions to coexist in the same python environment.

-This repository holds the code to build [RDKit](https://github.com/rdkit/rdkit) platform wheels for Linux, macOS, and Windows on Github Action and Circle CI.
+The [original repository](https://github.com/kuelumbus/rdkit-pypi) holds the code to build [RDKit](https://github.com/rdkit/rdkit) platform wheels for Linux, macOS, and Windows on Github Action and Circle CI.
 The wheels contain the compiled platform-specific dynamic libraries (`*.so`, `*.dylib`, and `*.dll`) and are available at [PyPI](https://pypi.org/project/rdkit/).
 RDKit can easily be installed using

 ```sh
 pip install rdkit